 The State Fair has been held annually ever since, with the exception of the years 1942 to 1946.
 With the onset of World War II, such “excesses” were canceled due to rationings, shortages of goods and the huge number of men deployed overseas.
-Today, the West Virginia State Fair maintains its long-held traditions of agriculture, family entertainment and education.
+Today, the West Virginia State Fair maintains its long-held traditions of agriculture, family-friendly entertainment and education.

 FOOD & MORE FOOD.
 Come hungry and ready to satisfy your every culinary craving -- from Belt’s Pizza and a Pronto Pup (the best corndog east of the Mississippi) to Ben Ellen Donuts, giant cinnamon rolls and homemade, hand-dipped ice cream.
 There’s even the State Fair’s version of farm-to-table with a Cattleman Steak Sandwich, a fresh roasted ear of corn and various offerings at the local high school’s FFA (Future Farmers of America) Ham Stand.

-In addition to the many open venues, each night the WV State Fair grandstand hosts an event from big name musical acts to special shows like Motocross racing and Buckin’ Bull Riding.
+CONCERTS.
+Each night the State Fair grandstand hosts a big-name musical act or an event like Motocross racing and Buckin’ Bull Riding.
 The grandstand seats approximately 6,000 so watch for line-up announcements and ticket sales!

-From the minute the gates open on the first day until the last visitor leaves on the tenth night, the West Virginia State Fair offers fun, excitement, entertainment, education, exhibits and so much more for the thousands that come every year.
-The State Fair constantly changes, adapts and reflects the community around it, but its foundation -- based on the institution of the rural farming family -- remains the same.
+From the minute the gates open on the first day until the last visitor leaves on the tenth night, the West Virginia State Fair offers fun, excitement, entertainment, education, exhibits and so much more.
+It may change, adapt and reflect the community around it, but its foundation -- the institution of the rural farming family -- remains the same.